Aanandhi-sonduri/Aanandhi-Sonduri/README.md

 ### <img src="https://github.com/vishant-mehta/vishant-mehta/blob/main/hello.gif" width="29px"> Hey there! <br><br>

-I'm Aanandhi Sonduri Panthangi, a passionate computer science enthusiast pursuing a Master's degree from the University of Southern California (USC) and holding a Bachelor's degree from SRM Institute of Science and Technology.
-Throughout my academic journey, I've delved into various aspects of computer science, from analysis of algorithms to web technologies and machine learning.
+:

-- 👉 My technical expertise includes languages like Python, JavaScript, C, C++, HTML/CSS, and proficiency in databases like MongoDB, PostgreSQL, SQL Server, MySQL, along with tools like Git, GitHub, and Version Control.
+- 👋 Hey there!
+I’m Aanandhi Sonduri Panthangi, a passionate computer science enthusiast currently diving into my Master’s degree at USC.
+My journey in tech began with a Bachelor’s in Computer Science from SRM Institute of Science and Technology, and since then, I’ve been hooked on crafting innovative solutions and exploring new tech.

-- 💡 I've explored machine learning technologies such as Pandas, NumPy, PyTorch, Keras, Scikit Learn, and frameworks like React.js, Angular, Express.js, Node.js, Flask, Swift, and Google Cloud Platform.
-Additionally, I've worked with Postman, Docker, Jenkins, and .NET.
+- 💻 Full-Stack Development: I love building dynamic web apps and creating smooth, user-friendly experiences.
+I’m skilled in React.js, Angular, Node.js, Flask, and .NET.
+My toolbox includes MongoDB, MySQL, Docker, and Google Cloud Platform to ensure everything runs smoothly and scales effortlessly.

-- 📊 I've gained practical experience through internships, including my role as a Software Engineer Intern at IBM, where I contributed to projects using Agile methodologies, Python scripting for data extraction, and web application development with Flask and JavaScript.
+- 🤖 Machine Learning: I’m also fascinated by machine learning.
+From developing models with Pandas, NumPy, PyTorch, Keras, and Scikit Learn, to working on cool projects like predictive text generation and color detection, I enjoy finding patterns and insights from data.

 - 📚 My research papers are available on [IEEE Explore](https://ieeexplore.ieee.org/document/9702842)

 <br />

-<h3 align="left">Connect with me:</h3>
+<h3 align="left">Feel free to check out my projects or drop me a message if you want to chat about tech!</h3>

 <p align="left">

 <a href="https://www.linkedin.com/in/aanandhi-sonduri-a814a31a4/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn" /></a>&nbsp;